tweag/nickel/rfcs/003-nix-nickel.md

    and gives concrete examples of what we want to achieve.
 2. [Challenges](#challenges): identifies the technical challenges, as of today, raised by the goals defined in 1.
-3. [Proposal](#proposal): gives concrete proposals to overcome those challenges and achieve the goals of 1.
+3. [Proposal](#proposal): provides concrete proposals to overcome those challenges and achieve the goals of 1.

 ## Motivation